apache/datasketches-website/docs/KLL/KLLAccuracyAndSize.md

 The accuracy of a quantile sketch is a function of the configured value <i>K</i>, which also affects the overall size of the sketch (default K = 200).

-Accuracy for quantiles sketches is specified and measured with respect to the *rank* only, not the values.
+The accuracy quantiles sketches is specified and measured with respect to the *rank* only, not the values.

 The KLL Sketch has *absolute error*.
 For example, a specified accuracy of 1% at the median (rank = 0.50) means that the true value (if you could extract it from the set) should be between *getQuantile(0.49)* and *getQuantile(0.51)*.
 This same 1% error applied at a rank of 0.95 means that the true value should be between *getQuantile(0.94)* and *getQuantile(0.96)*.
 In other words, the error is a fixed +/- epsilon for the entire range of rank values.